Introduction to Microsoft Access 2019/Office 365

 It's time to lay down the law!
 Today you'll impose rules that automatically fill an Access table field with a preset value or that automatically insert the symbols commonly included in phone numbers.
 Also, you'll set up rules that require allow only certain kinds of data in certain fields.
 With just a few minutes of work, you can make data entry simpler, clearer, and practically error-frees.

 You'll create additional tables for our class database, customizing them along the way, and then build relationships between them.
 This all paves the way for later database features, such as reports, queries, and forms that draw from multiple tables in the database.

 In this lesson, you'll use forms for data entry and for viewing records in your tables.
 You'll meet the Form Wizard, which makes form building fast and easy and which allows you to select one or more tables' fields to include.
 You'll also determine form layout.

 In this lesson, you'll add buttons and controls to forms.
 You'll also adjust table relationships to support the creation of multi-table forms, which paves the way to creating queries and reports that draw data from more than one table.

 Interviewing Your Database

 Using queries to sort, filter, and search your database is one of the most important skills you'll master in this course.
 In this lesson, you'll create queries that search for specific data.
 You'll also customize how Access displays that data.
-You'll follow instructions step by step, so you gain confidence with the process.
-Then I'll turn you loose to create a query on your own.
+You'll follow instructions step by step, so you gain confidence with the process, and then you'll get to create a query on your own!

 Taking Queries to the Next Level